ldcas-uc3m/TFM/parts/state_of_the_art.typ

 // detection
 As discussed in @subsec:interrupt-taxonomy, the Z80 CPU contains two types on interrupts, _maskable_, which can be enabled or disabled by the programmer, and _nonmaskable_, which can't be disabled.
-For this purpose, the CPU contain two interrupt input pins: `INT`, for maskable, and `NMI`, for unmaskable.
+For this purpose, the CPU contains two interrupt input pins: `INT`, for maskable, and `NMI`, for unmaskable.
 To enable interrupts, there is a flip-flop (`IFF`) that can be either set or reset by the user using specialized instructions#footnote[`EI`, _Enable Interrupt_, and `DI`,